bjzgcai/flexeva/README.md

 ## Repository Status

-This repository is still being prepared and does not yet contain the complete implementation.
-For the complete code and evaluation artifacts, please refer to [the FlexEva artifact evaluation repository](https://github.com/SpaceVector/flexeva-ae).
+This repository is still being prepared for usability.
+For the evaluation artifacts, please refer to [the FlexEva artifact evaluation repository](https://github.com/SpaceVector/flexeva-ae).

 ## Citation